 It’s pretty diverse, too: Thai as well as Chinese, Malay and Western expats mingle together on this island.

 There are some ups and downs of living on this island.
 Road safety is one of them – rural roads can be particularly dangerous at night time.
 The public transport isn’t the best either, so if you don’t have your own wheels, expect to be using taxis quite a lot.

 Even though you’re not a tourist, you will quite often be paying tourist prices for things.
 That’s just one of the drawbacks of being a farang (foreigner) in Thailand.
 Everything from taxis to museum admissions will be pricier for any farang – resident or not.

 Phuket town is a good place to base yourself on the island.
-There’s a ton of amenities, cool cafes, a local youth scene, the beautiful shop houses of the Chinese-influenced old town, good food, etc. It’s a much more ‘normal’ side to the island away from the beaches and bars of Patong.
+There’s a ton of amenities, cool cafes, a local youth scene, the beautiful shop houses of the Chinese-influenced old town, good food, etc.

 It’s important to do your research on exactly where you’re going to live.
 Get in touch with expat communities, make friends with locals, go to events and don’t isolate yourself.
 Phuket is a safe place to live, but to make it an awesome place to live you’re going to have to get out there!

 To get a taste of local living here, check some of the beautiful Phuket homestays in the area when you visit.

 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!